-If you notice puddles or dark areas near your water heater, it’s a wise time to consider installing a replacement unit ASAP.
+If you notice puddles or dark patches near your water heater, it’s a wise time to think about installing a replacement unit as soon as possible.

-These leaks are typically a result of little splits in the tank itself.
+These leaks are frequently a result of small splits in the tank itself.
 The longer you wait to fix it, the more likely you’ll have an emergency when the tank malfunctions.
-(You can stop a messy tank malfunction down the road by installing a tankless water heater, which doesn’t hold water.)
+(You can halt a messy tank leak later on by getting a tankless water heater, which doesn’t hold water.)

-Water damage is costly to repair and a trouble you shouldn’t have to worry about.
+Water damage is expensive to repair and a trouble you shouldn’t have to deal with.

-If your water heater is over the hill, or in serious need of professional repairs, call the D.A.
+If your water heater is , or in dire need of expert repairs, call the D.A.
 Bennett Service Experts pros at 518-205-3324.
 You could also create an appointment by contacting us online.